courtois-neuromod/cneuromod_docs/source/ACCESS.md

 ### Preprocessed data

-For analysis of fMRI data, it is prefererable to directly get the preprocessed data (smriprep and fmriprep for now).
+For analysis of fMRI data, it is preferable to directly get the preprocessed data (smriprep and fmriprep for now).

 ```
 datalad install git@github.com:courtois-neuromod/cneuromod.processed.git